 Our church outreach and ministry changes to meet the needs of our community and our world.
-We are not currently offering in-person worship or programs due to the coronavirus crisis.
-However, we still provide remote classes - see the "Spiritual Growth" page.
+After only offering online worship or programs due to the coronavirus crisis, we are now beginning in-person worship & activities.
+See "Events" and "Spiritual Growth" pages.

 Our doors are always open for prayer and meditation.

 PLEASE CONTINUE TO WEAR YOUR FACE MASK INSIDE OUR BUILDINGS.
-Prayer celebrations and concerns are voiced during worship on Sunday mornings, currently happening online instead of in-person.
+Prayer celebrations and concerns are shared during worship on Sunday mornings.
 Personal, family, community and national and global issues are lifted up in thanksgiving or petition.
 Worship also contains unison or responsive prayers, including "The Lord's Prayer."

 The Pastor and Church Leaders are willing to pray with and for you.
 Prayer concerns may be written and sent or emailed to the church.